 Owners regularly hold conversations with their cats.
-Not only is this therapeutic, but it’s a great bonding tool that will help you to feel closer to your cat.
-But while conversing in your best baby voice seems like the logical thing to do, can cats really understand what people are saying?
+Not only is this therapeutic, but it’s a great bonding tool that enables you to feel closer.
+But while conversing in your best baby voice seems like the logical thing to do, can cats understand what people are saying?

-While the ability of domestic cats to communicate with humans has not been thoroughly explored, we’ve done some research on what human voices sound like to cats, what words they can understand, and whether they understand human meows.
+While the ability of cats to communicate with humans hasn’t been explored, we’ve looked at what human voices sound like to cats, what words cats can understand, and if cats can understand human meows.

 What Words Can Cats Understand?

-As stated above, research shows that cats can understand between 25-35 words.
+As stated, research shows that cats can understand between 25-35 words.
 This includes their name and any words that may benefit them.
-Some examples of these words are “food”, “eat”, and “no”.
-All of these serve a purpose and cater somewhat for your cat’s needs.
+Some examples of these words are food, eat, and no.

-Cats may also understand command words, like “sit”, “stay”, or “stand”.
-Though this isn’t possible without being properly trained to associate these words with actions.
-This is because cats can’t assess the meaning behind them.
+Cats may understand words like sit, stay, or stand.
+However, this isn’t possible without training to associate these words with actions because cats can’t assess their meaning.

 Can Cats Understand Human Meows?

-When you’re home alone with your cat, how many times have you meowed towards your cat to try and get a reaction?
-You don’t need to feel silly in admitting this – it’s actually more common than you might think.
-It’s also the perfect way to build a connection with your cat, even if it doesn’t give you much back in return.
+When you’re alone with your cat, how many times have you meowed at your cat to invoke a reaction?
+It’s the perfect way to build a connection, even if it doesn’t give you much back in return.

-To answer whether cats can understand human meows, it’s good to understand why they meow in the first place.
-And the answer really is simple: cats only meow if they want something from a human.
-This is likely to involve food, water, a litter change (cats don’t like doing their business in unclean trays), attention, affection, or protection from any kind of danger.
+To learn if cats can understand human meows, you need to understand why cats meow.
+Cats only meow if they want something, such as food, water, a litter change, attention, affection, or protection from danger.

-However, if you’ve tried meowing at your cat to get a reaction back, we’ve got bad news.
-Cats can’t respond to human meows.
-This is because they’re not evolved enough to reply.
-And if you find your cat meows back to you while you’re attempting to communicate with them, it’s unfortunately not because they’ve understood your call.
-Instead, as mentioned above, it’s asking you for something.
+However, if you’ve tried meowing at your cat to get a reaction, cats can’t respond to human meows because they’re not evolved enough to reply.
+If you find your cat meows back to you while you’re attempting to communicate with them, it’s just asking you for something.

 - Cats will usually greet someone using a short sound.

-- If you’re away for a long time or your cat is generally pleased to see you, it’ll let out a lengthy meow.
+- If you’re away for a long time and your cat is pleased to see you, it’ll let out a lengthy meow.